Balancing weeds, nitrogen, and soil health in cover crop mixtures

 BNF (kg ha-1) = biomass (kg ha-1) • plant N concentration (%)/100 • %Ndfa/100

-Objectives 1-3: For each ecosystem service measurement, we will perform an analysis of variance (ANOVA) to compare the cover crop treatments to the response variable (weed seed mortality, BNF, labile C absorbance measurement) with treatment as a fixed effect and block as random effect.
-Additionally, we will visualize the response for each treatment and perform pairwise comparisons to evaluate treatment differences.
+For each ecosystem service measurement, we performed an analysis of variance (ANOVA) to compare the cover crop treatments to the response variable (weed seed mortality, BNF, labile C absorbance measurement) with treatment as a fixed effect and block as random effect.
+Additionally, we visualized the response for each treatment and performed pairwise comparisons to evaluate treatment differences.

 NE_SARE Methods Figure 1